Why having a healthy keto mindset matters?

 I have done the research, and I can explain to you how and why Keto works.

-There are many medical doctors who explain that reducing insulin by reducing carbs allows your body to access fat for fuel.
+There are many medical doctors and studies who explain that reducing insulin by reducing carbs allows your body to access fat for fuel.

 On the other hand...a person with weight to lose can cut calories without cutting carbs, and end up burning muscle for fuel.